botre/anki-decks/src/computer-science.md

 Recursive function in which the recursive call is the last statement that is executed by the function.

 So basically nothing is left to execute after the recursion call.

+## LSP

+The Language Server Protocol (LSP) defines the protocol used between an editor or IDE and a language server that provides language features like auto complete, go to definition, find all references etc.